buildingamind/NewbornEmbodiedTuringTest/README.md

 ### **Running a NETT**

-After having followed steps above, NETTs can be run with a few lines of code:
+After having followed steps above, NETT can be run with a few lines of code:

 1. Download the executable from the hosted webpage or build your own executable following the steps mentioned in {placeholder}.
 Additionally, a video walkthrough of creating an executable from scratch is made available {here}.